knowit/snappysense/MQTT-PROTOCOL.md

 simple.
 Obviously avoid `/` in either ID, but for RabbitMQ it is also necessary to avoid `.`.
 Probably both `_` and `-` are safe in addition to ASCII alphanumeric characters.

+Note that the `version` fields all relate to the package they are part of, they are not necessarily the same version.

 ## Startup message

 At startup the device sends a message with topic `snappy/startup/<device-class>/<device-id>` and a JSON payload:

 ```
+  { version: <string, semver for this JSON package, currently 1.0.0>,
-  { sent: <integer, seconds since epoch UTC or seconds since boot>,
+    sent: <integer, seconds since Posix epoch UTC>,
     interval: <integer, seconds between observations> }
 ```

 where `interval` is only sent if the device is a sensor (as opposed to only an actuator).
 At startup, the device is usually enabled, that is, it will report observations if it is not told otherwise.

+See `firmware-arduino/src/mqtt.cpp` : `generate_startup_message()` for a definition of `version`.

 ## Observation message